AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 Certification is the formal verification that a deployment meets the FROZEN-2.0 standard — a structured technical audit with a defined
-deliverable: a signed assessment from the Architect that the deployment is operating within specification and producing trustworthy immutable records.
+deliverable: a signed assessment that the deployment is operating within specification and producing trustworthy immutable records.

-Three tiers.
+Four tiers.
 No negotiation on scope.
 No bundling.

+---

+## AUDIT INTAKE SCHEDULE

+**Intake: Monday and Tuesday only.**
+Submissions filed on any other day are voided and non-refundable.

+**Delivery: Weekends.** Reports delivered Saturday or Sunday via scheduled reply on the issue thread.
+Standard turnaround is same or following weekend depending on tier and submission date.

+**Expedited delivery:** daily multiplier applies.
+Work required in under 4 hours is not accepted.
+No exceptions.

+**Payment:** Stripe transaction code required in the issue at filing.
+Screenshot of the transaction sent to the contact email on file.
+Both must match before work begins.
+No exceptions.

 ---